thecodingmachine/interop.symfony.di/README.md

 What DI containers can I plug in Symfony?
 -----------------------------------------

-Out of the box, you can plug in these DI containers, because they respect the `ContainerInterface` interface:
+Out of the box, you can plug these DI containers, because they respect the `ContainerInterface` interface:

 - Mouf (http://mouf-php.com)
 - Aura DI (https://github.com/auraphp/Aura.Di)